The purpose of LHEI

 Southwest Detroit, 2020

-Our current geological epoch has been termed the Anthropocene—a new period in the history of Earth where humans have deep and transforming impacts on the environment.
-These transformations have produced a myriad of benefits to individuals and societies.
+Our current geological epoch has been termed the Anthropocene—a new period in the history of Earth where humans have deep and transforming impacts on life and the environment.
+These transformations have produced a myriad of benefits to individuals and societies, including amazing developments in the arts, technologies, science and medicine.
 However, the exponential human proliferation on the planet is not without conflict, and not entirely secure.
-Humans continue to be involved in violence and wars—although in some ways violence has drastically come down in the previous few centuries.
-While these conflicts, and potential disasters from nuclear war, are some of the biggest dangers for humans and civilized society, another major issue is how humans treat their consumer and waste products.
+Humans continue to be involved in violence and wars, and have create the ability to anihilate the entire human race with nuclear weapons.
+While these conflicts and issues are some of the biggest dangers for humans and civilized society, another major issue is how humans treat the output and waste of their own activities.

 Featured Image